mkyleUD/Caviness-HPC-Intro/_episodes/04-valet.md

 Software incompatibility is a major headache for programmers.
 Sometimes the presence (or absence) of a software package will break others that depend on it.
 Two of the most famous examples are Python 2 and 3 and C compiler versions.
-Python 3 famously provides a `python` command that conflicts with that provided by Python 2.
+Python 3 famously provides a `python` command that conflicts with the same in Python 2.
 Software compiled against a newer version of the C libraries and then used when they are not present will result in a nasty `'GLIBCXX_3.4.20' not found` error, for instance.